rse/rundown/README.md

 Additionally, **Rundown** can remote control *Microsoft PowerPoint* for driving a companion slideset, or remote control *Bitfocus Companion* for driving dependent aspects of an event, like audio and video.
-Finally, **Rundown** optionally provides a cool client-side Speech-to-Text-based auto-scrolling functionality for local presenter dry-runs.
+Finally, **Rundown** optionally provides a auto-scrolling functionality, based on client-side Speech-to-Text conversion and fuzzy text matching.

 **Rundown** is a rather opinionated solution from *Dr. Ralf S.
 Engelschall*, CTO of the msg group, based on years of experience